wevm/abitype/.changeset/shiny-houses-poke.md

 "abitype": patch
 ---

-Fixes type instantiation is excessively deep and possibly infinite bug on `formatAbiParameter` with `exactOptionalPropertyTypes` set to false.
+Fixed bug where type instantiation is excessively deep and possibly infinite when using `formatAbiParameter` with `exactOptionalPropertyTypes` set to `false`.